Mostafa-Usama/Smart-Classroom/README.md

   - Ultralytics: `pip install ultralytics`
   - serial: `pip install pyserial`

-Once you have installed these libraries and programs, you should be able to run the project without any issues.

 ## How to Use the Project

 - First, you need to set up VSPE.

-  - To do that, you will open VSPE which will look something like this
+  - To do that, you will first open VSPE which will look something like this

 <img src=https://github.com/Mostafa-Usama/Smart-Classroom/blob/main/project/icons/Screenshot%202023-07-11%20110331.png height=400 width=500>